HomeProgrammesConstruction & Built EnvironmentAcademy 2 Day New Zealand Certificate in Infrastructure Works

 New Zealand needs skilled workers to maintain vital resources we all use - wastewater, stormwater, electricity and road networks.

-UCOL's Academy 2 Day New Zealand Certificate in Infrastructure Works Programme is designed to give you core skills and knowledge for the industry.
+The UCOL Te Pūkenga Academy 2 Day New Zealand Certificate in Infrastructure Works Programme is designed to give you core skills and knowledge for the industry.
 Over the course of a year you will complete units towards a nationally recognised qualification and gain hands-on skills that employers value.
 Your practical skills will enable you to safely work on infrastructure works sites ranging from civil works, rural construction, surfacing operations and underground utilities.

 How to apply